Cheryl Wheeler-Dixon: Career

 Wheeler-Dixon was injured during the filming of Back to the Future II when she shattered her face and right wrist in a fall and required reconstructive surgery.
 In April 2010, she was featured on the cover and wrote an article for Healthy Living Magazine.
 She also worked as a "stuntnastics" instructor and stunt performer at The Stunt Ranch in Austin, Texas.

-In 2016, Cheryl's ex-husband, Robert "Lindsey" Duncan, filed a lawsuit against Sanders and her third husband Robert "Reed" Sanders, alleging Breach of Contract, Defamation, Breach of Fiduciary Duty, and Theft Liability Act requesting "monetary relief over $200,000 but not more than $1,000,000."
+In 2016, Cheryl's ex-husband, Robert "Lindsey" Duncan, filed a lawsuit against Sanders and her third husband Robert "Reed" Sanders, alleging breach of contract, defamation, breach of fiduciary duty, and theft, and requested "monetary relief over $200,000 but not more than $1,000,000."

 Death

-Cheryl Wheeler-Sanders (Dixon) and her husband Robert Reed Sanders were both killed in what is described as an "ambush" and "shootout" with her ex-husband Robert Lindsey Duncan on his property in Yellow Springs, Ohio on February 12, 2020.
-Cheryl and her husband drove from their home in Leicester, North Carolina purportedly to confront Mr. Duncan about a college trust fund concerning their daughters.
-According to the Greene County, Ohio Sheriff, the Sanders set up wireless video cameras on a tree stump across the street from Duncan's property to monitor the activity there.
-On the morning of February 12, 2020, as Mr. Duncan and his wife, Molly, were returning home, they pulled into their driveway to be confronted by Robert Sanders.
-Mr. Sanders approached the vehicle, pointed a gun at Mrs. Duncan, and then turned the weapon on Mr. Duncan and fired several shots at which time Mr. Duncan, who is licensed to carry a concealed weapon, shot and killed Mr. Sanders.
-Cheryl Sanders, who was monitoring the live stream of the events on her cell phone from the wireless cameras, then pulled up to the driveway in her vehicle and opened fire upon Mr. Duncan.
+Cheryl Wheeler-Sanders (Dixon) and her husband Robert Reed Sanders were both killed in what has been described as an "ambush" and "shootout" with her ex-husband Robert Lindsey Duncan on his property in Yellow Springs, Ohio.
+Cheryl and her husband had driven from their home in Leicester, North Carolina, purportedly to confront Mr. Duncan about a college trust fund set up on behalf of their daughters.
+According to the Greene County, Ohio, sheriff, the Sanderses set up wireless video cameras on a tree stump across the street from Duncan's property to monitor the activity there.

+On the morning of February 12, 2020, as Mr. Duncan and his wife Molly were pulling into their driveway, they were confronted by Mr. Sanders, who approached the vehicle and pointed a gun at Mrs. Duncan, before turning the weapon on Mr. Duncan.
+Mr. Duncan, licensed to carry a concealed weapon, shot and killed Mr. Sanders.
+Cheryl Sanders, who was monitoring the live stream of the events on her cell phone from the wireless cameras, then pulled up to the driveway in her vehicle and pointed her weapon toward Mrs. Duncan.
 Mr. Duncan shot Mrs. Sanders, killing her.
-In a press conference given by the Greene County Sheriff, no charges were filed as the case was determined to be "justifiable homicide".
+No charges were filed, as the case was determined to be "justifiable homicide".